Jet Boat Ride +Milford Sound Discover More Cruise

 Back in Queenstown on your one hour KJet Jet boat trip, you get twice the fun on two rivers, including the world famous Shotover River.
 Our expert drivers take you across water that’s less than 5cm deep in some places, reaching speeds of up to 95kph and of course plenty of 360° spins.

-Please note the Milford Sound Discover More Cruise departs daily at 12.15pm.
+Please note the Milford Sound Discover More Cruise departs daily from Milford Sound.
 You must make your own way to Milford Sound.

 Please note it is not possible to do both activities in one day.
 Milford Sound is approximately 5 hours each way from Queenstown.
 Products must be booked together at the same time to receive combo deal.